Follow TV Tropes

 Tom: T-t-terminate?
 Are you nuts!
 I hate guns!
 I hate 'em!
 How could you ever get that idea?

-• Be a Whore to Get Your Man: The takeaway from the movie: Amy wasn't any fun until she put on a literal strip show and started giving it up like her friend Daphne.
-The crew Lampshade the Unfortunate Implications.
+• Be a Whore to Get Your Man: A takeaway the guys get from the movie: Amy wasn't any fun until she put on a literal strip show and started giving it up like her slutty friend Daphne.
+The crew wastes no time in lampshading the Unfortunate Implications.

 Crow: (Sarcasm Mode) Yes, girls, this is the only way to make your boyfriends like you.